martysl/peertube-plugin-martychat/README.md

 # PeerTube Live Chat Plugin

-A custom live chat plugin for PeerTube using Matrix or Discord as the backend.
+A custom live chat plugin for PeerTube using Matrix as the backend.

 ## Features
 - Full-featured real-time chat